OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 OpenNebula has been validated and is supported on VMware Cloud on AWS.
 Customers can contact the support team through the commercial support portal to know specific configuration and limitations.

-.. note:: Generally for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with the OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
+.. note:: Generally for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
 Avoid using Ruby gems versions shipped with your platform.

 Certified Infrastructure Scale